Coronavirus - FAQs for employers on working from home

 25 February 2021

 As the new national lockdown comes into effect, these FAQs look at the various considerations that employers need to bear in mind in relation to employees working from home.

-A new national lockdown in England has been introduced from 4 January 2021.
-This has been done by applying a strengthened version of Tier 4 across the whole country.
+A national lockdown in England was introduced on 4 January 2021.
 Many businesses are required to close and workers must work from home unless this is not reasonably possible.

-Employers will need immediately to review their homeworking practices in light of both the new national lockdown and continually changing government advice.
+Employers will need to keep to their homeworking practices under review in light of both the national lockdown and the government's roadmap.
 In the longer term, this will also mean reviewing homeworking policies and arrangements on a more formal basis.
-These FAQs summarise the government guidance on work under the current lockdown and a range of other considerations that employers need to take into account in relation to homeworking.
+These FAQs summarise the current government guidance on work and a range of other considerations that employers need to take into account in relation to homeworking.

 Should every office-based employee in England work from home?

 For many, travelling to an office to carry out a screen-based role is unlikely to be justified, although there will be some office-based employees for whom it is not reasonably possible to work from home.
 Employers will need to make a careful assessment.
-The cautious approach – certainly for employers who closed their offices and other work premises completely between March and June 2020 and managed to carry on – is to lock the door on offices in England again.
 Employers and employees wishing to take the view that it is “not reasonably possible” for work to be done from home will need to give careful consideration to why that is so, and what justification they would advance if challenged.

 Health and safety

 Do employers have health and safety duties to homeworkers?

 Yes.
 Employers owe a duty to take steps that are reasonably necessary to ensure the health, safety and welfare of all their employees, and provide and maintain a safe system of work - including for employees working from home.